 Although there can be little doubt that arboriculture is developing quickly and positively, the detail of assessing the risk from trees, set within the broader risk management context, remains an area where there may still be scope for more useful evolution.
-Indeed, the increasing complexity continues to pose a dilemma for many arborists, and approaching the issues from a legal perspective may provide a useful alternative for those who feel uncomfortable with the current situation.
+Indeed, the increasing complexity continues to pose a dilemma for many arborists and approaching the issues from a legal perspective may provide a meaningful alternative for those who feel uncomfortable with the current situation.

-When a tree fails and causes harm, it is the courts that decide where liability lies if the parties cannot settle their disagreement between themselves.
-It follows that what matters for the courts is likely to be of importance in the process of minimizing the chance of being found liable.
+When a tree fails and causes harm, it is the courts that decide where liability lies if the parties cannot settle it between themselves.
+It follows that what is important to the courts and how they come to decisions is likely to be of fundamental importance in the process of minimising the chances of being found liable.
 In the broadest sense, the courts are very interested in what is reasonable in the circumstances of each case, and this has a significant bearing on the expectations of who should have done what.
-Courts are also concerned about whether the harm was foreseeable and what was done about it, especially in the context of the available resources (i.e., was the management response proportionate?).
-In tree cases, those principles initially direct attention to whether the tree failure was foreseeable.
-If the answer is "yes," then the deliberations move on to what harm the failure could cause (i.e., the targets that could be hit) and what management interventions had been carried out.
-If the management response is deemed reasonable and proportionate, then the event becomes an unfortunate accident.
-Conversely, if the response is deemed unreasonable, liability may be assigned primarily to the duty holder, and possibly to the advising arborist.
+Courts are also concerned about whether the harm was foreseeable and what was done about it, especially in the context of the available resources, i.e. was the management response proportionate.
+In tree cases, those principles invariably direct attention to whether the tree failure was foreseeable and what was done about it.
+If the management response is deemed reasonable and proportionate, then the event becomes an unfortunate accident, with the converse resulting in liability being assigned primarily to the duty holder, and possibly to the advising arborist.